binaryguardia/Tryhackme/README.md

 # Tryhackme
-This contains all the rooms which I have covered on tryhackme.
+This contains all the rooms which I have covered on my [Tryhackme](https://tryhackme.com/r/p/onlyneer4j).